jonas1ara/73/README.md

     sudo apt install build-essential -y
 ```

-If you want use this repository with C# then you should install .NET 7 or Mono compiler
+If you want use this repository with C# then you should install `Mono compiler` or `dotnet-sdk-7.0`

 - mono-devel
 - dotnet-sdk-7.0